Palazzo Segreti – A chic townhouse where every room offers a unique experience.

 - The Last Supper at the Basilica di Santa Maria delle Grazie – One of Milan’s biggest draws.
 Book months ahead if you want to go as an individual or use a tour company like City Sightseeing, whose ticket price includes access to hop on-hop off bus tours.
 (0.8 mile).

 Milan has around 100 specialty/local markets.

 - Carrefour Express – Several outlets dotted around the city.
 The closest one isn’t far from the Duomo and is open 24 hours.
-15-minute walk (0.8 mile).
+(0.8 mile).

 - Eataly – Three-story Italian food emporium with every gourmet and regional specialty food you could ever need.
 Features the Michelin-starred VIVA restaurant, as well as fantastic pizza and pasta cafes.
 Definitely worth the trip outside the center.
-22-minute walk (1 mile) to the Smeraldo branch.
+1 mile to the Smeraldo branch.

 Palazzo Segreti – The Hotel

 - Best Hotels in Milan